 - Non-retirement account management

-On your call with a Rebalance IRA advisor, you can ask all your questions on retirement investing and working with Rebalance IRA.
-You can even ask them about your current accounts to see how they’re performing and how they can potentially perform better with Rebalance IRA.
+On your call with a Rebalance advisor, you can ask all your questions on retirement investing and working with Rebalance.
+You can even ask them about your current accounts to see how they’re performing and how they can potentially perform better with Rebalance.
 There’s no cost or obligation attached to this phone call, so you can decide to open an account right then and there or not.
 Once you start the application process, your account will usually be up and running within five to seven business days.

 What's the Catch?

-Rebalance IRA stands out for its thorough advisory offerings and a personal touch with its financial services.
+Rebalance stands out for its thorough advisory offerings and a personal touch with its financial services.
 Plus, the average annual fee won’t take out too much of your earnings.
 However, it does require a high minimum account balance.
-This limits Rebalance IRA’s services to investors who can pony up $100,000 to invest.
+This limits Rebalance’s services to investors who can pony up $100,000 to invest.